hardwaylabs/learn-mcp-sampling/README.md

 **Debug Responsibly!** 🔍

-*Part of the Caret Labs learning methodology - hands-on, progressive, multi-component education for developers.*
+*Part of the Hard Way Labs learning methodology - hands-on, progressive, multi-component education for developers.*

 *Contributing to open source by making complex protocols understandable and fixable.*